What is Hepatitis?

 If you have symptoms, they might include:

-- yellow skin or yellowing of the whites of your eyes
+- yellow skin or yellowing of the whites of the eyes

 - loss of appetite